Contact Us for a Free Consultation 978-612-6447

 If the magistrate finds probable cause, the complaint may be issued, and you are given a date to appear at your arraignment.
 In other situations, the clerk may elect to not issue the complaint or to impose conditions on resolving the case at the magistrate level.
 The benefit of resolving a case at this stage is that it will not appear on any public record or criminal record.

-What Constitutes Probable Cause for a DUI?
+What Constitutes Probable Cause For A DUI?

 A police officer can arrest you for “probable cause” when they have evidence to believe that you were operating a vehicle under the influence of drugs or alcohol.
 There are times though when the police officer makes a mistake and people are arrested for operating under the influence (OUI) erroneously.
 Probable cause does not mean an individual is guilty of the offense.
 The standard of proof at the magistrate hearing level is much lower than the burden the Commonwealth has at a trial.

-Do Cops Need Probable Cause at DUI Checkpoints?
+Do Cops Need Probable Cause At DUI Checkpoints?

 Massachusetts law requires you to stop at DUI checkpoints as the standard of “probable cause” does not apply at sobriety checkpoints.
 The procedures for sobriety checkpoints are always premeditated and are not arbitrary.

-Difference Between Reasonable Suspicion and Probable Cause
+Difference Between Reasonable Suspicion And Probable Cause

 Reasonable suspicion is the step before probable cause.
 Reasonable suspicion is the presumption that a crime has been committed based on facts and experience.
 The situation escalates to probable cause when there is further evidence to support the suspicion.